 Airfare to Florida ranges between C$400-800 per person depending on seasonal demand and the airline.
-The budget needed to fly a family of 4 to Florida, including the cost of airfare, parking/taxi fees, luggage fees, food and even car rental expenses are estimated conservatively at C$2500-3500.
+The budget needed to fly a family of 4 to Florida, including the cost of airfare, parking/taxi fees, luggage fees, food and even car rental expenses are estimated conservatively at C$2,000-3,000.

-When you compare flight costs of C$2500-3500 vs $500.00 to drive to Florida from Toronto for a family of 4, you can easily make a driving trip into an affordable vacation and help offset our low Canadian dollar.
+When you compare flight costs of C$2,000-3,000 vs $500 to drive to Florida from Toronto for a family of 4, you can quickly make a driving trip into an affordable vacation and help offset our low Canadian dollar.

 Over the past 20 years we’ve completed many road trips to Florida, and as a result, we’ve learned that you need to be aware of weather conditions, learning about the U.S. Interstate highways, driving times and finding places to eat or sleep.
 A real sign that we are “Road Warriors”?
-We can proudly navigate our way along the Interstate highways traveling to Florida by car without paper maps or digital devices!
+We can proudly navigate our way along the Interstate highways travelling to Florida by car without paper maps or digital devices!

 Driving Time versus Flying Time

 Friends and family often comment on the long drive time needed to complete a Florida drive.
 We have found that driving round trip to Florida only adds two days to our entire trip.

 You can drive for about 12 hours during the first day and arrive in sunny Florida by the second day.
 Many first time drivers who have completed the road trip to Florida have commented that the drive was a pleasant experience.
 But you have to be realistic with your comfort zone because a daily 12-hour car ride may not agree with everyone.

 How to Tips for a Successful Road Trip to Florida

 After years of road tripping, I have found that the modern digital world with cell phones, GPS and computers devices have enhanced our travel needs, but the timeless tradition of driving along an asphalt pavement has not changed.
 I also found that I enjoy the solitude of being in a vehicle and the quality time to relax and talk with our travel companions.

 Choose your driving route.